Breaking the cycle to create a new story //

 Child-Parent Psychotherapy is family therapy for young children and their parents or caregivers.
 It’s a nationally recognized, evidence-based intervention model for children who have experienced at least one traumatic event.
 What separates it from other family or behavioral therapies is that it requires significant involvement by parents or caregivers.

-Rather than seeking to simply modify behavior through rewards or other modification techniques, CPP first works a caregiver to understand the “story” behind the child’s behavior.
+Rather than seeking to simply modify behavior through rewards or other modification techniques, CPP first works with a caregiver to understand the “story” behind the child’s behavior.
 Once this occurs the caregiver can work with the child to also understand that story and to begin healing by establishing safety and creating a new one.

 What a parent or caregiver often discovers in working with a CPP therapist is that the “story” did not begin with their child.
 It’s often a story that they experienced themselves.
 One which may have been repeated cyclically in their family for generations, and one from which they can also heal.